andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 3.6 Bare

-When the keyword parameter bare is True, all stopword removal, stemming/lemmatization/reducing ad punctuation removal are disabled.
+When the keyword parameter `bare` is `True`, all stopword removal, stemming/lemmatization/reducing and punctuation removal are disabled.

 ```python
 # Bare Mode